RedHat-UX/red-hat-design-system/elements/rh-stat/docs/10-style.md

 {.example-notes}

 ## Space
-Space values are the same in both default and large sizes and on all breakpoints.
-To see padding values when statistics are used in a layout, go to the Guidelines page.
+Space values are the same for both Default and Large sizes and on all breakpoints.
+To see space values when statistics are used in a layout, go to the <a href="../guidelines">Guidelines</a> page.

 {% example
   palette="light",